miodzie/smol-url/readme.md

-## URL Shortener
+## smol-url

 Playground for me to learn.
-Checking out new features in Laravel, expirmenting with TDD, and eventually Vue.js
+Checking out new features in Laravel, expirmenting with TDD, Vue.js

+You can find the front-end [here](https://github.com/miodzie/smolurl-vue/).

 Laravel is fine for this, but it's kinda heavy for a simple app.